VLSIDA/OpenCache/README.md

 ```

 ## Verification
-In order to run the verification, you need to add the following lines to your configurtion file.
+In order to run verification, you need to add the following lines to your configuration file.
 ```python
 # for simulation
 simulate = True